browserslist/browserslist/README.md

     to PhantomJS runtime.
 * `extends browserslist-config-mycompany`: take queries from `browserslist-config-mycompany` npm package.
-* `fully supports es6-module`: browsers with full support for specific features.
+* By browser support:<br>
-  `es6-module` here is the `feat` parameter at the URL of the [Can I Use] page.
+  In these example queries `es6` and `es6-module` are the the `feat` parameter from the URL of the [Can I Use] page.
+A list of all available features can be found at [`caniuse-lite/data/features`].
+  * `fully supports es6`: browsers with full support for specific features.
 For example `fully supports css-grid` will omit Edge 12-15, as those browser versions are marked as [having partial support].
-  A list of all available features can be found at [`caniuse-lite/data/features`].
-* `partially supports es6-module`: browsers with full or partial support for specific features.
+  * `partially supports es6-module` or `supports es6-module`:  browsers with
-  `es6-module` here is the `feat` parameter at the URL of the [Can I Use] page.
-For example `fully supports css-grid` will include Edge 12-15 support, as those browser versions are marked as [having partial support].
+    full or partial support for specific features.
+For example `partially supports css-grid` will include Edge 12-15 support, as those browser versions are marked as [having partial support].
-  A list of all available features can be found at [`caniuse-lite/data/features`].
-* `supports es6-module`: browsers with full or partial support for specific features.
-An alias for `partially supports es6-module`.
 * `browserslist config`: the browsers defined in Browserslist config.
-Useful in Differential Serving to modify user’s config like `browserslist config and partially supports es6-module`.
+Useful in Differential Serving to modify user’s config like `browserslist config and fully supports es6-module`.
 * `since 2015` or `last 2 years`: all versions released since year 2015
   (also `since 2015-03` and `since 2015-03-10`).
 * `unreleased versions` or `unreleased Chrome versions`: